 ADVERTISEMENT

 Eleanor Twigg, PharmD

-Clinical and Professional Services Coordinator
+Clinical and Pressional Services Coordinator

-Fred's Stores of Tennessee Inc.,
+Fred’s Stores of Tennessee Inc.

 Memphis, Tennessee

-All individuals involved in the development of this material declare no conflicts of interest or financial interests in any product or service mentioned in this activity, including grants, employment, gifts, stock holdings, and honoraria.
-For complete APhA staff disclosures, please see the Education and Accreditation Information section at aphanet.pharmacist.com/apha-disclosures.
+APhA's Education staff involved in the review of this content declare no conflict of interest or financial interest in any product or service mentioned, including grants, employment, gifts, stock holdings, and honoraria.
+For a full listing of APhA Staff Disclosures, please see the APhA Disclosure Statement webpage at APhA Staff Disclosures.

+ADVERTISEMENT